nescampos/qloohackathon/README.md

 ### Adding New Channels
 1. Create a new file in the `channels/` folder (e.g., `telegram.ts`)
 2. Implement the parser and sender for that channel
+3. Add the `CHANNEL_TYPE` property to specify the name of the channel to register in the database for conversations (for example WABA and Twilio are registered as `whatsapp`)
-3. Register it in the channel dispatcher
+4. Register it in the channel dispatcher

 ### Adding New Tools
 1. Create a new file in the `tools/` folder (generic tools, available for all instances)